 How do I know if I’m affected?

-The collective agreements that expire this year are those for primary teachers (expires 8 June), primary principals (16 May), and secondary teachers (27 October).
-You will need to pay the fee to be issued or renew your practising certificate if your term has come to an end when you apply.
+The collective agreements that expire this year are those for primary teachers (expires 8 June), primary principals (16 May), and secondary teachers (31 October).
+You will need to pay the application fee to be issued or renew your practising certificate if your practising certificate expires after the date the collective agreement expires.

 Who is eligible for a fee exemption or reimbursement?